jhwhenry/cpd/watsonx_upgrade_531.md

 #### 2.2.3 Upgrade Watsonx Orchestrate

-- Specify install options in the overridewxo.yaml
+- Create the install-options.yml and specify below install options in it.

 ```
 ---